ferseiti/python-webapp/README.md

 # python-webapp
-Simple python webapp written in django using mysql
+Simple python webapp written in django using mysql.
+This was written following the Django tutorial (https://docs.djangoproject.com/en/1.11/intro/tutorial01).

 This is intended to be a small webapp to run on a server.
 It will just store data in a mysql database.